 We will tackle Mount Everest via the South Col and South East ridge route, the same route taken by Sir Edmund Hillary and Tenzing Norgay Sherpa, the first ones to climb Everest successfully.
 You'll feel like you're climbing through history as you pass through and across such infamous features as the Khumbu Icefall, the Western Cwm, the Yellow Band and the Geneva Spur.
 Once you're on the summit push, you'll look back in awe towards Makalu, Lhotse, and once you stand on the South Summit and stare across the Hillary Step and the true summit, you shall know that your dream is within reach!

-Your expedition leader for 2017 Mount Everest expedition
+Your Expedition Manager for 2018 Mount Everest expedition

 This expedition requires excellent fitness and prior experience of a Himalayan expedition.
 You should be able to carry at least 15kg, demonstrate strong endurance and high mountaineering experience.
 The South Col-South East ridge is the classic route that passes through the Khumbhu icefall and involves a steep climb on the Lhotse face.
 The maximum altitude is 8848m.